-- (1) An air operator certificate (AOC) holder shall maintain a principal base of operations in Uganda. - (2) An AOC holder shall submit written notification to the Authority, to establish or change the location of a principal base of operation at least thirty days before the proposed change.
+(1) An air operator certificate holder shall maintain a principal base of operations in Uganda.

+(2) An air operator certificate holder shall submit written notification to the Authority, to establish or change the location of a principal base of operation at least thirty days before the proposed change.